no00ne/CS305-2025Spring-FinalProject/README.md

 * Define the JSON format of a `GET_BLOCK_HEADERS`, which should include `{message type, sender's ID}`.

-* Send a `GET_BLOCK_HEADERS` message to each known peer and put the messages in the outbox queue.
+* Send a `GET_BLOCK_HEADERS` message to each known peer (to obtain the list of block headers in the latest blockchain) and put the messages in the outbox queue.

 2. `block_generation`